LEARNAcademy/syllabus/react_in_rails/intro.md

 export default App
 ```

-### Step 2: Rails Routes
+## Rails Routes
-Create a route so the React component will be rendered in a Rails view
+Create a route so the React component will be rendered in a Rails view.

 **config/routes.rb**
 ```ruby